6gav/LeagueLookup/README.md

+# Building
+## Install
+After pulling repo, run `npm install` in the root folder This will install all of the node modules required to run

+## Starting
+### Server
+After `npm install` has finished, the backend can be started by running `node server.js`
+### Interface
+The frontend can be started by running `npm start`

+## Available Scripts
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: